 The top three Reference Profiles companies look for when hiring management consultants are Captain, Maverick, and Strategist.
 What do all of them have in common?
 High dominance.

 High dominance individuals are naturally innovative and venturesome.
 If “the way it’s always been done” isn’t working, they’ll bring inventive solutions.
-Since companies want to hire consultants who can solve their problems, use your resume to show you’re naturally-wired for the task.
+Since companies want to hire consultants with proven problem-solving skills, use your cover letter and resume to show you’re naturally wired for the task.

 Add the following words to your management consulting resume to indicate high dominance:

 Both Captains and Mavericks also have a high amount of the extraversion drive.
 It makes sense that companies want to hire consultants who are wired to work with and through others.
 After all, management consultants must persuade and influence people—a soft skill that comes naturally to highly extraverted individuals.

 Add the following words to your management consultant resume to indicate high extraversion:

 - Selling vs. telling